SBaig01/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-The following graph shows the possible relation between successful, failed and canceled campaign outcomes (for other campaigns) compared to their pre-defined funding goals.
+The following graph shows the possible relation between successful, failed and canceled campaign outcomes (for other campaigns) compared to their pre-defined funding goals (expressed as a percentage).

 ![Outcomes_vs_Goals](https://github.com/SBaig01/kickstarter-analysis/blob/e36710ca997fda482d7675e6e94ffcc172b62b2e/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 * CountIfs formula needed to include the criteria for Outcome.
-We could not simply filter in the Kickstarter datasheet to get appropriate numbers in Outcomes Based on Goals.
+We could not simply fiCmlter in the Kickstarter datasheet to get appropriate numbers in Outcomes Based on Goals.
 * Since there were no Cancelled plays in the dataset, a manual review of data in the Kickstarter datasheet was needed to validate if the CountIfs formula were working as expected.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-1 Most successful trials were launched around May-June-July timeframe.
+1 Most successful campaigns were launched around May-June-July timeframe.
-2
+2 The least successful campaigns were launched around Nov-Dec-Jan timeframe.

 - What can you conclude about the Outcomes based on Goals?
+1 Most succescful campaigns had a target less than 5000 or between 35000 and 44999.
+2 Most failed campaigns had a target between 25000 and 34999 or above 45000.

 - What are some limitations of this dataset?
+-

 - What are some other possible tables and/or graphs that we could create?